Get

 Cleaning up after your cat includes keeping on top of their litter box hygiene.
 Not only does this help control unwanted odors in your house, but it’s also necessary for your cat’s health.
 Most healthy cats need their litter box thoroughly cleaned at least once a week.

 Litter box cleanup isn’t necessarily complex, however, there are a few key steps you should be mindful of.
-In this article, we’ll go over all of the necessary steps required to properly clean your cat’s litter box.
+In this article, we’ll go over how to clean a cat’s litter box with all of the necessary steps and equipment required.

 As with all cleanup tasks involving your cat, having the correct supplies beforehand makes things a whole lot easier.